rancher/turtles-docs/docs/getting-started/rancher.md

 ## Installing Rancher

-*If you're already running Rancher, you can skip this section and jump to [Install Rancher Turtles Operator](./install-rancher-turtles/using_rancher_dashboard.md).*
+*If you're already running Rancher, you can skip this section and jump to [Install Rancher Turtles](./install-rancher-turtles/using_rancher_dashboard.md).*

 Helm is the recommended way to install `Rancher` in an existing or new Kubernetes cluster.